NicollasVilela/GerenciadorDeTarefas/README.md

 5. **Delete Completed Tasks**: Removes all tasks that are marked as completed and shows the updated task list.
 6. **Exit**: Ends the program.

-## How to Run

-1. Copy the code into a Python file (e.g., `task_manager.py`).
-2. Open a terminal or command prompt.
-3. Navigate to the directory where the file is saved.
-4. Run the command: `python task_manager.py`

-### Note

-- Ensure to handle input carefully; incorrect inputs may cause the program to behave unexpectedly.
-- The task list is stored in memory, so it will reset every time the program is restarted.

 ## Future Enhancements

 - Save tasks to a file for persistence.